andrewfer000/POIgo/README.md

 When you want to run POIgo after setup, All you need to do is
 1. Activate the virtual Environment using either the `source` command on Linux or run the `activate.bat` script on Windows
 2. Run `python app.py` in the POIgo root directory

+# POIgo's Code History
+This is our second repo.
+The original development was private.
+We made a decision to make a new repository for the public code due to private information such as hashed passwords and API keys being accessable in the old repository.
+If you are interested in POIgo's hisotry before this please reach out to me.